 Founded in January 2017 as an artist-run initiative, Stand4’s pursuit is to be alive and working towards a better world through the arts as an active medium of engagement.
 Stand4 serves as a generator of meaning, action, agency, collaboration, and social justice.
 It is shapeless, non-conforming, and responsive to the times.
 Stand4 is meant to exist as a catalyst: a way to envision a more socially and environmentally just future.

-The Stand Project, or Stand as it is officially named, is a large-scale art curation project conceived by artist and curator Jeannine Bardo.
-Her first series of curations take place in the communities of Bay Ridge and Dyker Heights with plans to expand into other parts of Brooklyn.
+The Stand Project, or Stand as it is officially named, preceded Stand4 Community Arts Center and is a large-scale art curation project conceived by artist and curator Jeannine Bardo.
+Her first series of curations took place in the communities of Bay Ridge and Dyker Heights with plans to expand into other parts of Brooklyn.

 Far removed from the art world, both of these neighborhoods in which Jeannine grew up have supported an ever-changing working-class immigrant population.
 Rich in history and community, such places serve as inspiration for each curatorial work or art show.
 The shows will take place over the course of a few years and culminate in a large-scale exhibition featuring the visual, performing and cultural artists of the community, in an interactive and community-wide event.